 Cocaine is often considered the “rich man’s drug” because it is highly addictive and also rather expensive in most areas of the United States.
 The short lived high that results from snorting, smoking or ingesting this dangerous drug often leads to profound psychological outbursts and long term psychosis in those who frequently abuse the drug and do not receive professional treatment.

-If you or someone you love is addicted to cocaine, call our helpline toll-free at 800-836-4134 to speak with a treatment specialist who can assist you in getting the help you need.
+If you or someone you love is addicted to cocaine, call our helpline toll-free at 800-836-4134 Who Answers? to speak with a treatment specialist who can assist you in getting the help you need.